Keep Up With McLean!

 Learn more about some of the conditions that McLean treats:

 What Is Addiction?

-Substance abuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
-This illness refers to the abuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
-Substance abuse causes serious problems at work, school, in relationships, and with the law.
+Substance misuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
+This illness refers to the misuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
+Substance misuse causes serious problems at work, school, in relationships, and with the law.

 If you tend to worry a lot, even when there’s no reason, you may have anxiety.
 It may be something you are so used to that you may think it’s just “how you are.”
 Common worries include health, money, family, or work.
 While everyone worries about these things once in a while, if you always expect the worst, it can get in the way of living a normal life.

 Bipolar disorder is a chronic mental illness that causes dramatic shifts in a person’s mood, energy, and ability to think clearly.
-People with schizophrenia may seem like they have lost touch with reality and can experience hallucinations, delusions, and disorganized thinking, and these symptoms can be very disabling.
+People with bipolar disorder have high and low moods, known as mania and depression, which differ from the typical ups and downs most people experience.

 What Is Borderline Personality Disorder?